KenstateAllied/kenauto/README.md

 ### Installation

-Through your CMD, follow these four simple steps to get CarsTrade up and running locally on you computer:
+Through your CMD, follow these four simple steps to get Autotrac up and running locally on you computer:

 1. Clone the repo and CD to the project's directory
    ```sh